 What should I do if someone makes a gift in my area that I was not aware of?
 Will I be notified and should I thank them for the gift?

 Yes.
-When a department receives a gift, the director will be immediately notified by the director of Advancement.
-The donor will receive a couple forms of communication to thank them for their gift:
+When a department receives a gift, the director will be immediately notified by the Director of Advancement.
+The donor will receive a couple of forms of communication to thank them for their gift: